stigsec/SHAES/README.md

-# SHASE
+# SHAES

-**SHASE** is a lightweight Python script for encrypting and decrypting files using AES encryption in CBC mode.
+**SHAES** is a lightweight Python script for encrypting and decrypting files using AES encryption in CBC mode.

 ---